reactjs/rfcs/text/0000-suspense-transitions.md

 Transition Group](http://reactcommunity.org/react-transition-group/transition-group).

-Unfortunately, none of these graceful transitions / apis can be used by a fallback suspense component because, currently, React suspense does not provide a prop to the fallback component communicating to it when the fallback component is getting mounted or not.
+Unfortunately, none of these graceful transitions / apis can be used by a fallback suspense component because, currently, React suspense does not communicate when it is "waiting" and when it is done "waiting".

 # Motivation

-* **Why is this being proposed?:** React suspense's fallback component currently will unmount immediately after suspense is done 'waiting'.
+* **Why is this being proposed?:** React suspense's fallback component currently will unmount immediately after suspense is done "waiting".
 Having one component unmount and another completely different component mount directly in its place without any transition effects creates the appearance of a primitive ui.